Rishi-Jain-27/Rishi-Jain-27/README.md

 ## Hi there! 👋

-I'm Rishi Jain, a high school junior at Woodward Academy (Class of 2027), and an aspiring machine learning researcher and engineer.
+I'm Rishi Jain, a high school senior at Woodward Academy (Class of 2027), and an aspiring machine learning researcher and engineer.

 ### 🔭 Currently Working On
 * **[DebateSearch](https://www.debate-search.com/):** Building accessible tools to democratize information for the debate community.